Blunix-GmbH/role-prometheus-server/README.md

-# Role Prometheus
+# Role Prometheus-Server
-This role installs and configures Prometheus, a Open Source Monitoring System.
+This role installs and configures Prometheus server components.
+Prometheus is a Open Source Monitoring System.

 For usage information please refer to https://man.blunix.com/roles